 Protection Grant

-The purpose of the Protect Aid Workers mechanism is to provide assistance to humanitarian workers who have experienced incidents, are under immediate threat of harm, or have been arrested and/or are facing legal charges due to their work as a humanitarian.
-This assistance includes the allocation of grants to humanitarian organizations, to cover the cost of protection measures and post-incident support for staff.
+The purpose of the Protect Aid Workers mechanism is to assist humanitarian workers who have experienced incidents, are under immediate threat of harm, or have been arrested and/or are facing legal charges due to their work as a humanitarian.
+This assistance includes the allocation of grants to humanitarian organisations to cover the cost of protection measures and post-incident support for staff.
 The aim is to protect staff from further harm, support their recovery and improve their well-being.

 Protect Aid Workers has developed these guidelines outlining the eligibility criteria for its grant financing and modalities for submission of grant applications.